louis-langholtz/PlayRho/INSTALL.md

 These steps assume that:
 - You only want to build the library component and want it optimized for fastest performance.
-- You want to install these components into CMake's default paths.
+- You want to install it into CMake's default paths.
-- The necessary prerequisites for the components have already been installed.
+- The necessary prerequisites have already been installed.